JacobPaxton/data_science_notes/notes_v3.md

 - Get rid of features without variance (ex: only one unique value)
 - Get rid of features with high null count
 - Get rid of features that correlate with another feature (multicollinearity)
-- Select features using linreg coefficients (furthest values from zero)
+- Select features using linear regression coefficients (furthest vals from zero)
-- Select features using SelectKBeast or Recursive Feature Engineering
+- Select features using SelectKBest or Recursive Feature Engineering
 - Can do feature reduction with LASSO regularization (increases bias/underfit)
     * `LassoCV()` does cross-validation to tune regularization to best one
     * `lcv = LassoCV()`, `lcv.fit(X_train, y_train)`, `lcvmask = lcv.coef_ != 0`